meganlee18/fancybot/README.md

   `export SLACK_TOKEN="your-token-here"`
 - Start the bot by running `go run src/main.go`.
 This will connect to Slack API and allow FancyBot to access the chat.
 - In another window, open the Slack chat and test the bot by typing `@fancy hello!` in the Slack window
-- If it responds with something, hey it works!
+- If it responds with something, hey you are officially speaking with FancyBot!

+## Other cool things
+This project is now available in Docker!
+For more information on migrating this project to a Docker container, refer to [DOCKER.md](DOCKER.md)

 ## To Do
-- This project needs tests to test out further functionality
+This project needs tests
-- Dockerize this project in progress